exergy-connect/quantum_spookiness/index.md

 ## The Invisible Structure

-The theory suggests that everyday intuitions—solid, separate objects with definite properties existing in space—are approximations.
+This perspective suggests that everyday intuitions—solid, separate objects with definite properties existing in space—are approximations.
 Useful approximations for everyday life, but approximations nonetheless.

 According to this interpretation, reality is more subtle.
 More connected.
 More like a unified dance than separate dancers.

-The theory describes a universe where particles separated by billions of miles can be aspects of a single quantum state.
+This perspective describes a universe where particles separated by billions of miles can be aspects of a single quantum state.
 Where the whole can be more real than the parts.
 Where relationships precede the things being related.

 Perhaps everything we see as separate are different projections of a more fundamental unity.
 Perhaps the apparent diversity of the world is like different shadows of a single, invisible cube.